Panoptikum-social/blog.panoptikum.social/pages/complaints.md

 ### Introduction

-The use of Panoptikum.social should be a pleasent experience.
-While we strive to reach this goal hard, we are aware, that it is de facto impossible to reach this goal and there must be a way to complain.
+The use of Panoptikum.social should be a pleasant experience.
+While we strive hard to reach this goal, we are aware, that it is de facto impossible to reach this goal and there must be a way to complain.